NETGEAR Arlo Review

 Installation Notes

 The Arlo is completely wireless and runs off of Cr123 lithium batteries that must be replaced periodically.
 Battery life will vary depending on a number of conditions, but we got 3 weeks out of a battery when we put our Arlo outside in the winter cold.
 The Arlo mounts onto its base with a magnet, which makes adjusting it to the exact angle you want quite simple.
 The base must be mounted to a vertical surface and installs with one screw.
-The camera comes with a base station that must be plugged into a standard outlet.
+This device comes with a base station which must be inserted into an outlet.

 Value